Rifugio Solarie

 The area is rich in mountain-bike trails and attracts many enthusiasts.
 For cyclists, routes leading to the Zanuso bivouac from different locations or from the Isonzo River are very interesting.

 Through this section you can contact the Solarie shelter directly.
 Use it to inquire about services, rates, meal & overnight reservations, weather and trail status information, and trails.
 Remember that with this form you will contact the activity managers directly.
-Explorer FVG is only an intermediary and does not handle responses and is not responsible for the information exchanged in these conversations.
+Explorer FVG does not handle responses and is not responsible for the information exchanged in these conversations.

 Contact information: